zalora/deployix/defnixos/functionalities/ipsec/README.md

-ipsec-wrapper
+ipsec
 ================

-Wrap a functionality deployment implementation with one forming an ad-hoc peer-to-peer ipsec network.
+Transform a set of functionalities to include an ad-hoc peer-to-peer ipsec network.

 Arguments
 ----------

-* `wrapped`: The underlying deployment implementation
 * `functionalities`: The functionalities to deploy

 Custom functionalities attributes